sunnybird/AwesomeCalendar/README.md

 # AwesomeCalendar
-This Repo aims to build a awesome calendar, just taste kotlin.
+This Repo aims to build a awesome calendar, just taste kotlin to dev android app.